Computational Biology - overview

-Computational Biology (CB) is an active area within IBM Research, and researchers working on Computational Biology are members of a designated CB Professional Interest Community (PIC).
+Computational Biology is an active area within IBM Research, and researchers working on Computational Biology are members of a designated CB Professional Interest Community (PIC).
 The purpose of the PIC is connecting IBMers, working at IBM research labs worldwide, and external collaborators across the field of Computational Biology.
-In the map above, circles represent IBM Research labs worldwide, and darker blue represent more CB PIC members per lab.

 Computational Biology research at IBM spans life sciences research at the interface of information technology and biology.
 This research is conducted often in collaboration with partners in universities, medical research centers, biotechnology companies and the pharmaceutical and health care industry.